Couple found guilty of female genital mutilation of their daughter

 The accused man said he heard his daughter crying and he picked her up to try to calm her.
 He said his wife came out of the bathroom and said she saw something between her daughter’s legs which he realised was blood.

 Dr Paran said the bleeding was “not planning on stopping any time soon”.
-He said had the bleeding not been stopped, by the following morning the child would have had difficulty breathing and would have gone into shock after around 20 hours.
+Had the bleeding not been stopped, by the following morning the child would have had difficulty breathing and would have gone into shock after about 20 hours.

-Dr Deborah Hodes told the trial she helped to establish a clinic specialising in identifying and treating those suspected to have undergone FGM and to the best of her knowledge this is the only such clinic in the UK and Ireland.
-She said she has probably seen around 80 cases of FGM.
+Dr Deborah Hodes told the trial she helped to establish a clinic specialising in identifying and treating those suspected to have undergone FGM and to the best of her knowledge this was the only such clinic in the UK and Ireland.
+She said she has probably seen about 80 cases of such mutilation.

 Dr Hodes said her observations of the child’s injury were consistent with FGM.
 She said what she saw was consistent with the cutting and removal of tissue.